 - 18. Activities that Compromise Victim Safety and Recovery and Undermine Offender Accountability.
 OVW does not fund activities that jeopardize victim safety, deter or prevent physical or emotional healing for victims, or allow offenders to escape responsibility for their actions.
-Below are lists of these activities, including a separate list for each OVW grant program.
-The first list applies across all OVW programs, and the program-specific lists may include activities that are relevant to other OVW programs, depending on the scope of a recipient's project. - 1.
+Below are lists of these activities. - 1.
 Procedures or policies that exclude victims from receiving services based on their actual or perceived sex, age, immigration status, race, religion, sexual orientation, gender identity, mental health condition, physical health condition, criminal record, work in the sex industry, income or lack of income, or the age and/or sex of their children. - 2.
-Procedures or policies that compromise the confidentiality of information and/or privacy of victims. - 3.
-Procedures or policies that require victims to take certain actions (e.g., seek an order of protection; receive counseling; participate in counseling, mediation, or restorative justice/circle processes; report to law enforcement or other authorities; seek civil or criminal remedies) or penalize them for failing to do so. - 4.
+Procedures or policies that compromise the confidentiality of information and/or privacy of victims. - Procedures or policies that require victims to take certain actions (e.g., seek an order of protection; receive counseling; participate in counseling, mediation, or restorative justice/circle processes; report to law enforcement or other authorities; seek civil or criminal remedies) or penalize them for failing to do so. - 4.
 Procedures or policies that fail to include conducting safety planning with victims. - 5.
 Project designs, products, services, and/or budgets that fail to account for the unique needs of individuals with disabilities, with limited English proficiency, or who are Deaf or hard of hearing, including accessibility for such individuals. - 6.
 Using technology without addressing implications for victim confidentiality, safety planning, and the need for informed consent. - 7.
 Partnering with individuals or organizations that support/promote practices that compromise victim safety and recovery or undermine offender accountability.